 - the person under 21 is instructed by an adult to discard of the alcohol.

 Possession of alcohol in a vehicle by a person under 21 (Vehicle Code 23224) is a misdemeanor, and the penalties are are actually much more serious than an underage DUI.
 If charged and convicted of possession of alcohol in a vehicle by a person under 21, you can expect the following:

 - You will be fined up to $1000,

 - Your vehicle will be impounded for up to 30 days,

 - Your driver's license will be suspended for one (1) year.

 Should you lose your license, our attorneys can assist you in getting a “restricted hardship license" for you to use during your license suspension.
-If you get a "restricted hardship license" you will be able to drive to school an/or work if you cannot find other transportation.
+If you get a "restricted hardship license" you will be able to drive to school and/or work if you cannot find other transportation.

 These charges may not have long-term consequences if they are not quickly addressed by an experienced DUI attorney.
 Please contact us as soon as possible so we can begin working to get the charges dismissed.

-If your BAC (blood alcohol count) is over .08% you will be charged with an adult or "standard" DUI under Vehicle Code 23152 regardless of your age.
+If your BAC (blood alcohol concentration) is over .08%, you will be charged with an adult or "standard" DUI under Vehicle Code 23152 regardless of your age.
 This is a much more serious charge, and you will be subject to the standard DUI penalties.
 These penalties for a first time DUI can include: